2018-2022 Reconciliation Action Plan

 The RAP program turns "good intentions into action" by encouraging and supporting organisations, large and small, to engage within their sphere of influence in the national effort to close the 17-year gap in life expectancy between Aboriginal and Torres Strait Islander peoples and their fellow Australians.

 - A RAP is a tool to help Council strengthen and build positive relationships between Aboriginal, Torres Strait Islander people and non-Indigenous people within and outside the organisation.

 - A RAP provides Council with a framework/format for exploring how reconciliation can advance our business / organisational objectives – e.g. Corporate Plan, Community Plan.

 - Council's RAP is our public contribution towards the national effort by all levels of government and the private sector to close the 17-year life expectancy gap between Indigenous and non-Indigenous children – through initiatives such as Council's Indigenous Employment Strategy.

 - A RAP formalises Council's contribution by encouraging us to identify clear actions and realistic targets, as well as lessons learnt.

 RAP Development Process

-The Draft RAP was developed in consultation with Aboriginal and Torres Strait Islander people from the local government area, including members of Council's Indigenous Advisory Committee.
+The RAP was originally developed in consultation with Aboriginal and Torres Strait Islander people from the local government area, including members of Council's First Peoples Advisory Committee, Aboriginal and Torres Strait Islander employees and external representatives.
 Council Management and staff also provided input and commitment to the projects and initiatives detailed in our RAP.

 Tracking and reporting progress ensures Council and the community recognise where achievements have been made, where challenges remain and what opportunities exist for future RAP development and implementation.
 Council looks forward to sharing learning across the Australian community and to understanding the collective impact of RAPs on the life expectancy gap.